DamianEdwards/aspnet5-workshop/Labs/Logging and Diagnostics.md

 6. Run the application and open a browser window with `http://localhost:5000/` as the address.
 You should see the default request logging in the framework as well as your custom log message.

 ## Filtering logs
+1. Change the minimum log level for the console logger in `Startup.cs`:

+    ```C#
+    public void Configure(IApplicationBuilder app, ILoggerFactory loggerFactory)
+    {
+        loggerFactory.AddConsole(LogLevel.Debug);
+        ...
+    }
+    ```

+2. Run the application and open a browser window with `http://localhost:5000/` as the address.
+You should see more verbose logging from the framework.

+3. Change the application to only show logs from the Startup category:

+    ```C#
+    public void Configure(IApplicationBuilder app, ILoggerFactory loggerFactory)
+    {
+        loggerFactory.AddConsole((category, level) => category == typeof(Startup).FullName);
+        ...
+    }
+    ```

+4. Run the application and open a browser window with `http://localhost:5000/` as the address.
+You should only logs written by the Startup logger.

 ## Adding other logging providers